wermos/website/lessons/mathematics-physics-for-computer-graphics/geometry/row-major-vs-column-major-vector.md

 \end{bmatrix}
 $$

 The axes of the coordinate system are written horizontally.
-So the problem now when it comes to computer world, is how to your store these coefficients in memory.
-You can as well do:
+When it comes to the computer world, you have to choose the way you will store these values in the computer's memory.
+You can do:

 ```
 float m[16] = {